lchski/lucascherkewski.com/_drafts/2017-12-09-cds-show-and-tell.md

 ## Hiring flexibly

-One of the recurrent themes brought up by CDS folks was that [they’re hiring](https://digital.canada.ca/work-with-us/)!
+One of the recurring themes brought up by CDS folks was that [they’re hiring](https://digital.canada.ca/work-with-us/)!

 We heard that scaling up is going a bit slower than expected.
 CDS is experimenting in a lot of dimensions: in addition to bringing in modern design and development workflows for service delivery, they’re also testing new approaches to hiring for government.